The full cycle of

 deployment into mastery.

-ePHEM Lab is what surrounds the platform.
-It is the training infrastructure, the research engine, and the global network that ensures every emergency response team that adopts ePHEM does not just install software.
-They build lasting institutional capability.
-The Lab operates through three interconnected hubs that form a self-reinforcing cycle:
+ePHEM Lab is the structure that surrounds the platform.
+It is the training infrastructure, the research engine, and the global network that ensures every PHEM organisation adopting ePHEM builds lasting institutional capability rather than installing software in isolation.
+The Lab operates through three interconnected hubs that form a self-reinforcing cycle

 Train practitioners